Get Work Done

 - To use MiChart on a personal computer, install Windows Virtual Desktop (WVD).
 You are not able to save documents to local drives or access printers from within MiChart on a personal device

 - While offsite, use Windows Virtual Desktop to access MiChart on both Core and personal computers.
-Alternatively, you may request to remotely access an on-site Core Windows device from a personal computer, including any files and applications on that device

 - Note: WVD does not provide access to video visits or Jabber.
 To access these applications while offsite use a mobile phone or tablet

 Haiku is the Epic smartphone app for MiChart, supported on iOS and Android.
 Canto is the Epic tablet app, for iPads only.
 Use of these apps requires Intelligent Hub.

 Medical students leverage multiple applications for learning, lectures, and exams, with Canvas serving as the hub.
 Learn more about specific apps used in the M1 year and beyond.
 Online learning platforms allow Michigan Medicine users to register for classes, complete online courses, view transcripts, and more.